Tafl games: Legacy

 The first major attempt to revitalize tafl was the publication of "The Viking Game" in 1981.
 This was essentially the Sámi game tablut of the 1700s, as mistranslated by Troilius in 1811, and with the modern innovation that the king's escape possibilities were limited to the corners.
 The latter was done in order to compensate for the imbalanced gameplay resulting from the notion that the king must be surrounded on all four sides.
 In "The Viking Game" the pieces drawn by Linnaeus, which reflected traditional Sámi game piece design (see: Tablut), had been replaced by pieces influenced by Norse medieval aesthetics.
-The game booklet did not inform players that the rules were drawn from the Sámi game tablut, and claimed that "hnefatafl" was last played "in Lapland in 1732" without mentioning the Sámi at all.
+The game booklet did not inform players that the rules were drawn from the Sámi game tablut, and claimed that "hnefatafl" was last played "in Lapland in 1732".
 The Sámi game terminology such as "raichi", "tuichu" and "konokis" was also not included in the booklet.

 This game did much to spark the interest in tafl games, and also began the modern evolution of the game as players attempted to remedy the game which was still unbalanced in the king's favor.

 In 2008, Hnefatafl was revived by Peter Kelly in the island of Fetlar in Shetland, where the annual World Quickplay Hnefatafl Championships are now held each summer under the auspices of the Fetlar Hnefatafl Panel.
 The term "quickplay" refers to the time limit of ten seconds per move, marked by the sounding of a gong.
 The Fetlar rules were for some time the standard in international hnefatafl play, but have since largely been superseded by Copenhagen Hnefatafl, which builds on Fetlar Hnefatafl.

 After the rules for tablut were retranslated and published online (2007–2013), this historical game has also gained in popularity.
 A tournament was held in England in 2017.

 Tafl games can be played online on sites similar to Chess.com.
 Aage Nielsen created his site in 1998, and currently hosts the World Tafl Federation Hnefatafl Championship Tournament.
 Another Hnefatafl game site was launched in 2014, by Jacob Teal and John Carlyle.
 Variants of tafl playable online today include Copenhagen Hnefatafl, Tablut, and many others.

 World Tafl Federation

-In August 2011 the association 'World Tafl Federation' was formed, with Tim Millar - Chairman and Adam Bartley - Vice Chairman.
+In August 2011 the association 'World Tafl Federation' was formed, with Tim Millar – Chairman and Adam Bartley – Vice Chairman.
 Since 2011 the World Tafl Federation has been holding annual world hnefatafl championships.

 World Tafl Federation Champions

+This is a list of World Tafl Federation Champions: